drago1520/trpc-rebuild-bare-bone-simple/README.md

 - define routers with procedures
 - procedures with or without input.
 - bare bone bun http server with simple boilerplate html page showcasing the procedures.

+### Disclaimer
+I have no official connection to tRPC founder.
+The code is provided as is.